xcontcom/xor-patterns/README.md

 # xor-patterns
-Teeny-weeny never-mind project, to keep somewhere useful MP4 and GIF creators on Node.js.
+A tiny side project to keep some useful Node.js scripts in one place.
+Includes tools to generate MP4 videos and GIFs.